 The Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of KBR, Inc. (the “Corporation”) is appointed by the Board to assist the Board by assuming primary responsibility for overseeing and evaluating issues relating to the Corporation’s compensation and employee benefit plans and practices, including executive compensation.

-The Health, Safety, Security, Environment and Social Responsibility Committee (the “Committee”) is a committee of the KBR, Inc. (the “Corporation”) Board of Directors (the “Board”).
-Its purpose is to assist the Board in fulfilling its responsibilities to provide global oversight and support of the Corporation’s health, safety and sustainable development policies, programs and initiatives.
+The Sustainability & Corporate Responsibility Committee (the “Committee”) is a committee of the KBR, Inc. (the “Corporation”) Board of Directors (the “Board”).
+Its purpose is to assist the Board in fulfilling its responsibilities to provide global oversight and support of the Corporation’s sustainability and corporate responsibility policies, programs, and initiatives, which cover, but are not limited to, health, safety, security, environmental, and social issues and responsibilities.

 Nominating and Corporate Governance Committee